zac7777/Entropy/Entropy/Skillsets and Species/Doctor.md

 An intelligent healer, knowledgeable on all topics on biological forms, for creation, conversion, or destruction of the flesh that binds most of us mortals.

-Primary Stat: Insight
+Primary Stat: Reasoning
-Secondary Stat: Reasoning
+Secondary Stat: Memory

 Weapon Proficiencies: Short, Medium, Advanced, Light, Common, Rare